dolphindb/DolphinDBPlugin/zmq/README_EN.md

 **Parameters**

-- type: is a STRING indicating the socket type to be created.
+- type: a STRING scalar indicating the socket type to be created.
 It can be “ZMQ_PUB” and “ZMQ_PUSH”.
-- formatter: is a function used to package published data in a format.
-Currently supported functions are `createJsonFormatter` and `createCsvFormatter`.
+- formatter: a function used to package published data in a specified format.
+Currently it supports methods `createJsonFormatter` and `createCsvFormatter`.
-- batchSize: is an integer.
-When the content to be published is a table, it can be sent in batches, and *batchSize* indicates the number of rows sent each time.
+- batchSize: an integer indicating the number of messages sent each time.
+For a table to be published, it can be sent in batches.
-- prefix: a STRING indicating the message prefix.
+- prefix: a STRING scalar indicating the message prefix.

 **Details**